 Limited Edition of 50 Printed on Photo Rag 308gsm Hahnemuhler Paper.
-Size: 65 x 76 cm Artwork is signed by the artist and includes a full Certifica...View full details
+Image Size: 60 x 76 cm.
+Paper Size 60 x 76cm.
+A bold feminine side profile ins...View full details

 Inspired by her personal life experiences and observations on the human psyche, Daniela Raytchev is an artist who uses her work to address prominent issues such as mental health, equality and feminism.

 She expresses her undaunted boldness and courage through her paintings and sculpture work, creating pieces that can have a sense of irony despite the seriousness of the meaning, feminine, yet feminist.
 Her work illustrates inner battles and conflicts and questions the stigmas associated with certain subjects, all the more so when regarding mental health issues and equal rights.

 Raytchev’s work unflinchingly advocates honesty with an underlying tone of positivity that change is possible.
 At times her works become interactive and she invites the public to participate, either by interviewing her subjects or creating multimedia artworks.

 Her multifaceted creative talent is in part testament to her years studying at some of the world’s most prestigious colleges for art and design; Central St. Martin’s College of Art and Design, and the London College of Fashion.

 Raytchev’s work has been getting international attention and she has taken part in several group shows and science conferences around the world, notably in the UK, the USA, and Russia.
 She also held a solo exhibition in London’s Notting Hill during the 2015 Frieze Art Fair, which proved to be a great success.